netbek/dw-analytics/docs/dbt.md

 ## CLI

-The Prefect CLI container has 2 CLIs for interacting with dbt:
+The CLI container has 2 CLIs for interacting with dbt:

 - `dbt`: the entire dbt CLI
 - `cli dbt`: a supplementary CLI that provides convenience commands for using dbt